edgarpf/aws-cda-tips/README.md

 -  An atomic counter allows all write requests to be applied in the order they are received by incrementing or decrementing the attribute value.

+- An item stored in a DynamoDB can contain any number of attributes associated to it.

+ - DynamoDB does not support cross table joins

 - Reads of a DynamoDB table are eventual consistency, unless you specify otherwise.

-- For write capacity , the rule is to divide the item size by 1KB.
+- For write capacity, the rule is to divide the item size by 1KB.

 - For read capacity, the rule is to divide the item size by 4KB.